McRo/lefresnoy-royalties/README.md

 # lefresnoy-royalties
-Enter data and automate sending of broadcast summaries to students
+Data and automation for students royalties